mapbox/tiny-sdf/README.md

     cutoff: 0.25              // How much of the radius (relative) is used for the inside part of the glyph });

-var {data, metrics} = tinySdf.draw('泽');
+const glyph = tinySdf.draw('泽');
 ```

-`data` is a Uint8ClampedArray array of alpha values (0–255) for a `sdfWidth` x `sdfHeight` grid.
+Returns an object with the following properties:

-`metrics` is an object with the following properties:
+- `data` is a `Uint8ClampedArray` array of alpha values (0–255) for a `width` x `height` grid.

-- `top`: Maximum ascent of the glyph from alphabetic baseline.
+- `width`: Width of the returned bitmap.
-- `left`: Currently hardwired to 0 (actual glyph differences are encoded in the rasterization).
+- `height`: Height of the returned bitmap.
-- `width`: Width of the rasterized portion of the glyph.
+- `glyphTop`: Maximum ascent of the glyph from alphabetic baseline.
-- `height` Height of the rasterized portion of the glyph.
+- `glyphLeft`: Currently hardwired to 0 (actual glyph differences are encoded in the rasterization).
-- `advance`: Layout advance.
+- `glyphWidth`: Width of the rasterized portion of the glyph.
-- `sdfWidth`: Width of the returned bitmap, usually but not always `width + 2 * buffer`.
+- `glyphHeight` Height of the rasterized portion of the glyph.
-- `sdfHeight`: Height of the returned bitmap, usually but not always `height + 2 * buffer`.
+- `glyphAdvance`: Layout advance.